 Project Info

-The work is comprised of a visual and sound installation and culminates into two performances that will take place within Promachonas.
+The work is comprised of a visual and sound installation and culminates into two performances that took place within Promachonas.

 The Hall of St. George’s Bastion, an enclosed, stone and secure architectural space with a curved roof, provides the necessary framework for the unfolding of the work.
 Its curvature acts as an embrace, while the skylights in the roof, offering view corridors of elevation and communication, illuminate its darkness.